fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 *Partial active patterns* share the syntax of parameterized patterns, but their active recognizers accept only one argument.

-A partial active pattern must return an `Option<'T>` or, as of [F# 9](https://learn.microsoft.com/en-us/dotnet/fsharp/whats-new/fsharp-9#partial-active-patterns-can-return-bool-instead-of-unit-option), a `bool`.
+A partial active pattern typically returns an `Option<'T>`.
+However, as of [F# 9](https://learn.microsoft.com/en-us/dotnet/fsharp/whats-new/fsharp-9#partial-active-patterns-can-return-bool-instead-of-unit-option), where no value is being returned, and there is only one success case, you may return a `bool` instead.

 - `Option<T>`

     ```fsharp
     let (|DivisibleBy|_|) by n =
         if n % by = 0